Skills Data Science Hybrid Research Router and Specialist Delegate

 Failure Behavior

-Classification ambiguous (≤1 signal) Ask Q3 (domain disambiguation).
+Classification ambiguous (multiple 1-signal matches or none) Ask Q3 (domain disambiguation).

 Specialist delegation fails Note in chat.
 Offer to retry or fall back to general research.

 User overrides routing Accept.
-Re-route to chosen specialist or fallback.
+Re-route.
 Log the override.

 Fallback search returns thin results Surface explicitly.
 Suggest the question may be too niche or too new.
 Do not fabricate.